YaKsenia/technical_writing_tips/README.md

 ## I. The writing process

 1. Plan
-   1. Purpose -
+   1. Purpose
-      1. Requirements (identify what is to be built and if it meets stakeholders’ expectations),
+      1. Requirements (identify what is to be built and if it meets stakeholders’ expectations)
-      2. Design / architecture  (describe how system will be constructed, critical components and connections),
+      2. Design / architecture  (describe how system will be constructed, critical components and connections)
       3. Code / documentation (helps developers complete their tasks and understand what others do)
       4. Test plans / test cases (approach)
-      5. End-user(enable task-completion, provide support)
+      5. End-user (enable task-completion, provide support)
-         e.g.:
+        * e.g.:
          * Persuade readers to think or act in a certain way (e. g. proposal for funding)
          * Enable them to perform a task
          * Help them understand something (how the code work, to use it)